Functions

 The above function has two input parameters price

-If consecutive parameters are of the same type, we can avoid writing the type each time and it is enough to be written once at the end.ie price int, no int
+If consecutive parameters are of the same type, we can avoid writing the type each time and it is enough to be written once at the end.ie price int, quantity int

 .
 The above function can hence be rewritten as,